 7) Help Your Friend Feel Better

-Encourage your friend to do the things that will make them feel better, and remind them of the importance of self-care.
+Encourage your friend to do things that will make them feel better, and remind them of the importance of looking after themself.
 Make sure that they are still eating, sleeping and staying hydrated, and encourage other helpful things such as taking time away from social media and writing down how they feel.
-Do something with them like go for a walk, watch a film, or play a game to help take their mind of things.
+Do something with them like go for a walk, watch a film, or play a game to help take their mind off things.